 In accordance with the Companies Act 2006, the Articles of Association may only be amended by a special resolution of the Company's shareholders in a general meeting.

-The Group made no political donations and incurred no political expenditure during the year (FY16: nil).
-It remains the Company's policy not to make political donations or to incur political expenditure, however the application of the relevant provisions of the Companies Act 2006 is potentially very broad in nature and, as last year, the Board is seeking shareholder authority to ensure that the Group does not inadvertently breach these provisions as a result of the breadth of its business activities, although the Board has no intention of using this authority.
+The Group made no political donations and incurred no political expenditure during the year (FY19: nil).
+It remains the Company's policy not to make political donations or to incur political expenditure.
+However, the application of the relevant provisions of the Companies Act 2006 is potentially very broad in nature and, as last year, the Board is seeking shareholder authority to ensure that the Group does not inadvertently breach these provisions as a result of the breadth of its business activities.
+However, the Board has no intention of using this shareholder authority.

 Creditor Payment Policy

-The Group does not follow any formal code of practice on payment, instead it agrees terms and conditions for transactions when orders for goods or services are placed, and includes relevant terms in contracts, as appropriate.
+The Group does not follow any formal Code of Practice on payment.
+Instead, it agrees terms and conditions for transactions when orders for goods or services are placed, and includes relevant terms in contracts, as appropriate.
 These arrangements are adhered to when making payments, subject to the terms and conditions being met by suppliers.
-The number of trade creditor days outstanding as at 31 March 2017 for the Group was 59 days (2016: 63 days).
+The number of trade creditor days outstanding as at 3 April 2020 for the Group was 69 days (2019: 60 days).
 The Company is a holding company and has no trade creditors.

 The Company and its subsidiaries have established branches in the different countries in which they operate.

-The Company's Auditor is KPMG LLP.
-A resolution proposing the reappointment of KPMG LLP is expected to be in the Notice of the Annual General Meeting and will be put to shareholders at the meeting.
+The Company's current Auditor is BDO LLP.
+A resolution proposing the reappointment of BDO LLP will be set out in the Notice of the 2020 Annual General Meeting and will be put to shareholders at the meeting.

 Disclosure of Information to the Auditor

-In accordance with Section 418(2) of the Companies Act 2006, each Director in office at the date the Directors' Report is approved confirms that:
+In accordance with Section 418(2) of the Companies Act 2006, each Director in office at the date and approval of the Directors' Report confirms that:

-- so far as the Director is aware, there is no relevant audit information of which the Company's Auditor is unaware; and
+- so far as the Directors are aware, there is no relevant audit information of which the Company's Auditor is unaware; and

-- he/she has taken all the steps that he/she ought to have taken as a Director in order to make himself or herself aware of any relevant audit information and to establish that the Company's Auditor is aware of that information.
+- the Directors have taken all reasonable steps to ascertain any relevant audit information and to ensure that the Company's Auditor is aware of such information.

 Important Events Since Year End